 The Science and Engineering Library (SSL), located in the Seaver Science Center, is the principal science library at UPC.
 The Norris Medical Library (NML) is the primary resource on the Health Sciences campus.
 Both sites have an excellent collection of current and past journals, and books.
 You have electronic access to libraries across the USC campus and to the scientific journals for which USC has a subscription and may also request materials via interlibrary loan.
 The collection of neuroscience-relevant journals is substantial, and this allows you to access PDF format articles for use in your academic and research endeavors.
 You must follow U.S. copyright policies regarding the use of all journal articles.
 There are computer terminals and printers available that provide you with access to multiple databases, including PubMed.
 Most of the important journals in our field are indexed in this database.
 You also will be able to access scientific journals remotely by using your USC login and password to explore databases.
-The reference librarians at Science and Engineering or Norris Medical Libraries are available to assist you with learning how to use different databases.
-The libraries also hold bioinformatics sessions that provide an opportunity to develop skills in accessing the databases available for meta-analyses of novel datasets.
+The reference librarians at Science and Engineering or Norris Medical Libraries also hold bioinformatics sessions that provide an opportunity to develop skills in accessing the databases available for meta-analyses of novel datasets.

 To check books and other materials out of any USC library, present your USC ID card, which serves as a library card.
 When checking out materials please be sure to verify return dates, as due dates vary.
 The NGP is fortunate to have access to skilled librarians who can help research any neuroscience related topic, https://libraries.usc.edu/locations/science-engineering-library-faculty-and-staff